 Place a tortilla oil-side down in the skillet.
 Top with some shredded cheese and about ½ cup of the chicken mixture.
 Sprinkle more cheese on top and top with another tortilla oil-side up.

 Cook for 2-3 minutes, until cheese melts and tortilla gets crispy.
-Use a spatula to flip the quesadilla over and cook for another minute, or until the second side is also crispy.
+Use a spatula to flip the quesadilla over and cook for another minute, or until the second side is also crispy and golden brown.